 Not far from the place where we stayed we passed by some old bunkers.
 We are not sure when they were built, but we have heard that they were used by the Polish army in the past.

-Cycling next to a field, we saw a big bird of prey taking wing just a few metres away from where we were.
+Cycling next to a field, we saw a big bird of prey taking wing just a few meters away from where we were.
 On the inspection, it turned out that there were leftovers of a rabbit or a hare that were almost picked clean.
-It took us a few moments to realise what that was.
+It took us a few moments to realize what that was.

 On the whole, it was a nice short trip, which allowed us to say goodbye to autumn and recharge our batteries in the anticipation of the coming winter.
 It also gave us a lot of ideas for the future as we really think that it would be nice to return there in spring and try to packraft some of those 100 lakes.